New Zealand flag (11 KB) NZFlagSolutions (3 KB) Maori flag (2 KB)

 I have no Maori blood, but have regard for the Maori perspective.
 My father went to Raupunga Native School, my daughter sat School C Maori Language, and at Kereru School my sisters and I learnt how to make and use Maori poi, piupiu etc, as well as some basic language and songs.
 When I looked for something suitable for my flag/s, I was in awe of the incredibly clever designs of Maori kowhaiwhai patterns (and decided on a simple koru, familiar to us all).

-I do not think of myself as European, and the term makes me feel alienated.
+I don't think of myself as European, and the term makes me feel alienated.
 I am simply a New Zealander – proud to be Pakeha, and New Zealand is where I belong – totally.
 I am grateful the Treaty gives me that absolute right and assurance.
-I have travelled very little overseas, but have seen much of our beautiful country.
-I am enormously proud of being a New Zealander, and I just think our flag should be about us, and not about Britain which is thousands of miles away.
+In 2012, I travelled around Europe and the UK, and really enjoyed seeing Britain where my ancestors came from – but that was over 170 years ago, and my pride belongs here in my own beautiful country.
+I loved seeing all these British flags flying in London, and I'll be happy to remain part of the Commonwealth and the Monarchy.
+I just think New Zealand's flag (and our anthem) should be about us, and not about Britain, which is thousands of miles away.

 A special thankyou to my son, Michael, for all his help in setting up this website (2005).

-To visitors in 2010: Thanks for reading my thoughts and ideas.
-Now you can read what others think, then click your vote.
-(If the page doesn't respond, please try again later).
+To visitors in 2015: Thanks for reading my thoughts and ideas.
+Now you can read what others think, and have your say.
+(If that link isn't showing on Page 6, please try again later).

 Index Previous Next